 I had a profound experience with a hummingbird a few years ago.
 One of these lovely birds got trapped in our garage at our vacation home.
-He was frantically flying around for over an hour and everything I did to try and help was futile.
+He was frantically flying around for over an hour and everything I did to try to help was futile.
 Finally, the poor guy just gave up and sunk down onto the floor.
-Thinking he was dead, I went to pick him up, and he surprised me by hopping onto my finger.
-He was completely tangled up in cobwebs, his chest was heaving, and his little heart pounding.
+Thinking he was dead, I leaned down to pick him up.
+He was completely tangled up in cobwebs, but I saw his chest was heaving and his little heart still pounding.
+He surprised me by hopping onto my finger.

 What most people don’t know about the hummingbird is their wings move in the same pattern as the infinity symbol.
 To me, this is why they symbolize eternity and strength.

 These little birds also represent the air element which is associated with intelligence, logic and the ability to see the big picture.
 Their movement is almost imperceptible, but they are accomplishing so much.
 That really does describe how we, as designers, work.
 It is a dance between imagination, creation, and execution all while understanding how each part comes together.
 We are quite literally doing a thousand things, some big and some imperceptible, but all crucial in creating that perfect space for our clients.

 I am proud to unveil the new look for Kelly Cleveland Interiors.
 The main inspiration behind it: the powerful hummingbird.
 Thank you to the brilliant Jennifer Harrell at wyvilleusa.com for the hardwork!

 What I am Currently Inspired by: Green